 Ball games: Senior College are to play all ball games in the Rannerdale grounds.
 Middle School may use half the grass area facing the D block for their ball games.
 The grass area by the quad is available for all Students to "relax" on.

 Vocation & Tertiary

 The Vocational and Tertiary adviser, Mrs Bailey, organises vocational and tertiary studies information and work exploration.
-Request for interview forms is available from the Secondary Library.
+Email n.bailey@middleton.school.nz for any help with subject selection or future pathways.